 Water quality in Sourdock, upper Ikalukrok, East Fork Ikalukrok, Grayling Junior, and Sled creeks is of a higher quality (e.g., lower metals, neutral pH).
 Juvenile Dolly Varden and Arctic grayling were present in Competition Creek and juvenile Dolly Varden were present in Sourdock Creek.
-Arctic grayling and Dolly Varden were found in East Fork Ikalukrok Creek and in Ikalukrok Creek downstream of its confluence with the East Fork.
-Grayling Junior Creek contains both Arctic grayling and juvenile Dolly Varden, and in some years large numbers (about 300) of Arctic grayling may be found at the confluence of Grayling Junior Creek and Ikalukrok Creek.
+Arctic grayling, slimy sculpin, and Dolly Varden were found in East Fork Ikalukrok Creek and in Ikalukrok Creek downstream of its confluence with the East Fork.
+Grayling Junior Creek contains Arctic grayling, slimy sculpin, and juvenile Dolly Varden, and in some years large numbers (about 300) of Arctic grayling may be found at the confluence of Grayling Junior Creek and Ikalukrok Creek.
 Sourdock Creek, a tributary to Competition Creek, supports rearing Dolly Varden.
 Sled Creek does not support fish and the absence of fish in Sled Creek is likely due to the fact that the stream goes subsurface during the ice-free season before entering Ikalukrok Creek.

 Measurements of periphyton standing crop, aquatic invertebrates, and fish distribution also vary among the sample sites.
-Periphyton as measured by chlorophyll-a was highest in Sourdock and East Fork Ikalukrok creeks ( $\geq 4 \text{ mg/m}^2$ ), while aquatic invertebrate densities were highest in Lower Competition, Ikalukrok, East Fork Ikalukrok, and Sled creeks ( $\geq 10 \text{ invertebrates/m}^3$ ).
-The highest fish use by multiple species (Arctic grayling, Dolly Varden, and slimy sculpin) was documented in East Fork Ikalukrok and Grayling Junior creeks.
+Periphyton as measured by chlorophyll-a was highest in Sled, Volcano, and East Fork Ikalukrok creeks ($\geq 1.5 \text{ mg/m}^2$), while aquatic invertebrate densities were highest in Sled and Volcano (≥ 10 invertebrates/m3).
+The highest fish use in 2018 was in Lower Competition Creek, although catches were lower than most previous sample years.